JeffreyWerth/AWS-Architecture-Model-Repository/README.md

 ### Point of Contacts

-If you need help setting up and getting started with your project.
-Please use the following information to get a hold of me.
+If you need help setting up and getting started with your project, please use the following information to get a hold of me.

 Michael L Kent
 kentmichae@gmail.com

 ## Modeling and SysML Standards

-SysMl is simple but powerful graphical constructs for modeling a wide range of systems engineering problems.
+SysML is simple but powerful graphical constructs for modeling a wide range of systems engineering problems.
 Is perfect in addressing system complexity by specifying requirements, structure, behavior, allocations, and constraints on system properties to support engineering analysis/system tradeoffs.

 SysML reuses a subset of UML 2.0 (<https://www.uml.org/what-is-uml.htm>) that provides additional extensions to satisfy the requirements of the language.
 For the project, we are referencing OMG SysML version 1.6 cited in the Primary Standards Section.
 I also recommend reading SysML Distilled: A Brief Guide to the Systems Modeling Language 1st Edition by Delligatti and following the OMG Systems Modeling Language
 (OMG SysML™) Tutorial from September 2009 in the additional references section.